 Then, “By His Strength (Boaz)” married the Friend of Bitter and redeemed all of Pleasant’s former inheritance – her land.

 Then, “By His Strength” and Friend of Pleasant had a child.
-And the child was named under the inheritance of Pleasant, and belonged to her.
+And the child was placed under the inheritance of Pleasant, and belonged to her.
 The child was named Servant-Worshipper (Obed).

 Interpretation of the Symbols